 I didn’t have a single bad meal during the eight days that I spent exploring this pueblo mágico.

-I have only listed 21 of the best Sayulita restaurants and I know that there are many more to be added on my next trip to Sayulita.
-I hope this list at least gets you started as you explore this incredible place.
+This article lists 21 of the best Sayulita restaurants.
+I know that there are many more to be added on my next trip to Sayulita.
+But this list at least gets you started as you explore this incredible place.